THE GREEN LEAF SALON

 Yes, chemical lightener can lift henna hair color to a lighter shade, while expecting to have warm undertones.
 For example, you can achieve stunning apricot highlights on auburn hair, but you will not be able to create a cool or platinum blonde until the henna grows out.

-* If indigo is used with your henna to achieve a brunette color, lightening is not advised as the indigo will not lift, which may result in a less then desirable muddy, blue/green highlight.
+* If indigo is used with your henna to achieve a brunette color, lightening is not advised as the indigo will not budge, which will result in a less then desirable muddy, blue/green effect.

 Is henna safe to use during pregnancy or chemotherapy?